Skype: Third-party licensing

 Third-party developers, such as Truphone, Nimbuzz, and Fring, previously allowed Skype to run in parallel with several other competing VoIP/IM networks (Truphone and Nimbuzz provide TruphoneOut and NimbuzzOut as a competing paid service) in any Symbian or Java environment.
-Nimbuzz made Skype available to BlackBerry users and Fring provided mobile video calling over Skype as well as support for the Android platform.
+Nimbuzz made Skype available to BlackBerry users, and Fring provided mobile video calling over Skype as well as support for the Android platform.
 Skype disabled access to Skype by Fring users in July 2010.
 Nimbuzz discontinued support of Skype on request in October 2010.

 Before and during the Microsoft acquisition, Skype withdrew licensing from several third parties producing software and hardware compatible with Skype.
 The Skype for Asterisk product from Digium was withdrawn as "no longer available for sale".
 The Senao SN358+ long-range (10–15 km) cordless phone was discontinued due to loss of licenses to participate in the Skype network as peers.
 In combination, these two products made it possible to create roaming cordless mesh networks with a robust handoff.

 Technology

 Protocol

-Skype uses a proprietary Internet telephony (VoIP) network called the Skype protocol.
-The protocol has not been made publicly available by Skype, and official applications using the protocol are also proprietary.
-Part of the Skype technology relies on the Global Index P2P protocol belonging to the Joltid Ltd. corporation.
-The main difference between Skype and standard VoIP clients is that Skype operates on a peer-to-peer model (originally based on the Kazaa software), rather than the more usual client–server model (note that the very popular Session Initiation Protocol (SIP) model of VoIP is also peer-to-peer, but implementation generally requires registration with a server, as does Skype).
+Skype used a proprietary Internet telephony (VoIP) network called the Skype protocol.
+The protocol had not been made publicly available by Skype, and official applications using the protocol were also proprietary.
+Part of the Skype technology relied on the Global Index P2P protocol belonging to the Joltid Ltd. corporation.
+The main difference between Skype and standard VoIP clients was that Skype operated on a peer-to-peer model (originally based on the Kazaa software), rather than the more usual client-server model (note that the very popular Session Initiation Protocol (SIP) model of VoIP is also peer-to-peer, but implementation generally requires registration with a server, as did Skype).

 On 20 June 2014, Microsoft announced the deprecation of the old Skype protocol.
-Within several months from this date, in order to continue using Skype services, Skype users will have to update to Skype applications released in 2014.
+Within several months from this date, in order to continue using Skype services, Skype users would have to update to Skype applications released in 2014.
 The new Skype protocol, Microsoft Notification Protocol 24, was released.
 The deprecation became effective in the second week of August 2014.
-Transferred files are now saved on central servers.
+Transferred files were saved on central servers after this change.

-As far as networking stack support is concerned, Skype only supports the IPv4 protocol.
-It lacks support for the next-generation Internet protocol, IPv6.
+As far as networking stack support is concerned, Skype only supported the IPv4 protocol.
+It lacked support for the next-generation Internet Protocol, IPv6.
 Skype for Business, however, includes support for IPv6 addresses, along with continued support of IPv4.

 Protocol detection and control

 Many networking and security companies have claimed to detect and control Skype's protocol for enterprise and carrier applications.
-While the specific detection methods used by these companies are often private, Pearson's chi-squared test and naive Bayes classification are two approaches that were published in 2008.
-Combining statistical measurements of payload properties (such as byte frequencies and initial byte sequences) as well as flow properties (like packet sizes and packet directions) has also shown to be an effective method for identifying Skype's TCP- and UDP-based protocols.
+While the specific detection methods used by these companies were often private, Pearson's chi-squared test and naive Bayes classification were two approaches that were published in 2008.
+Combining statistical measurements of payload properties (such as byte frequencies and initial byte sequences) as well as flow properties (like packet sizes and packet directions) had also shown to be an effective method for identifying Skype's TCP- and UDP-based protocols.